Michael Lerner (rabbi): Network of Spiritual Progressives

-Cancer
+Personal life, illness and death

+Lerner was married to Theirrie Cook until divorcing; he was then married to Nan Fink until divorcing in 1991, to Debora Kohn from 1998 until divorcing in 2014, and then to Cat Zavis in 2015, from whom he had separated in 2024.
+Lerner and Cook had a son.

 In February 2009 Lerner publicly announced he had been diagnosed with lung cancer, and mentioned this in many promotional mailings and published pieces.
-He was treated with surgery in March 2009, which was apparently successful.
+He underwent surgical treatment in March 2009, which was apparently successful.

-Lerner's views
+Lerner died at his home in Berkeley on August 28, 2024, at the age of 81.
+He had congestive heart failure, and died through assisted suicide, as permitted by the California End of Life Option Act.

+Views

 Positive Judaism

-Lerner, a rabbi in ALEPH: Alliance for Jewish Renewal, promotes the concept of Jewish Renewal, a small Jewish movement that he describes as "positive Judaism", rejecting what he considers to be ethnocentric interpretations of the Torah.
-His publications promote religious pluralism and progressive or liberal approaches to political problems.
-He has, for example, been outspoken against attacks on immigrant communities in the United States, and has attempted to build bridges with Christian, Buddhist and Muslim leaders around such issues.
+Lerner was associated with and promoted Jewish Renewal, having received his semikhah from the movement's founder, Rabbi Zalman Schachter-Shalomi.
+Jewish Renewal is a small Jewish religious movement that Lerner described as "positive Judaism", rejecting what he considered to be ethnocentric interpretations of the Torah.
+His publications promoted religious pluralism and progressive or liberal approaches to political problems.
+He was, for example, outspoken against xenophobia in the United States, and he attempted to build bridges with Christian, Buddhist and Muslim leaders around such issues.

 Lerner's call for a spiritual transformation of American society was first articulated in Tikkun and then in his book The Politics of Meaning.
-Lerner developed these ideas further in his books Spirit Matters (2000) and The Left Hand of God (2006).
+Lerner developed his ideas further in his books Spirit Matters (2000) and The Left Hand of God (2006).

 Lerner strongly objected to Israel's occupation of the West Bank.
-He supports the adoption of the Geneva Accords as a basis for an independent Palestinian state.
+He supported the adoption of the 2003 Geneva Accords as a basis for an independent Palestinian state.

 In February 2007, Lerner published a column entitled "There Is No New Anti-Semitism," in which he criticized some American Jewish organizations for labeling critics of Israel as antisemites.
 He was especially critical of the Anti-Defamation League and the American Israel Public Affairs Committee, which he characterized as "Israel-can-do-no-wrong voices in American politics."
 Lerner wrote that this mentality, which frequently leads to accusations that Jews who oppose Israel's policies toward the Palestinians are "self-hating Jews," is alienating young Jews who "say that they can no longer identify with their Jewishness."